NaeemBolchhi/godir/README.md

 # GoDir

-**GoDir** is a lightweight, portable directory mapping utility written in Go.
+A lightweight, portable directory mapping utility written in Go.
 It allows you to scan file system structures and export them in various formats—including JSON, ASCII trees, and ready-to-use JavaScript data files for web applications.

-This tool was crafted with the assistance of **Gemini**.
+This tool was made with the assistance of **Gemini**.

 ---